angellycabr/angellycabr.github.io/_pages/year-archive.md

 ## May 2023
 ### Fellowship Program Completion and Award Finalist
 I'm thrilled to share that I've completed the Break Through Tech AI program at UCLA.
 My project, "Identifying Objects and Sorting by Color," was honored as a finalist for the prestigious National Center for Women & Information Technology (NCWIT) Collegiate Award.
 I also had the opportunity to present my project at USC's Annual Fall Research Festival!
 [View the poster presentation here!](https://drive.google.com/file/d/17f7JacjnJOLgeG8WNawwyBqoH95mWzqm/view?usp=sharing)

+## October 2022
+## Article Feature from ReWriting the Code
+I'm excited to share that I was selected to attend the University of Pennsylvania's inaugural DEEPenn STEM program, a graduate school preview event to increase diversity in STEM by empowering underrepresented students to pursue advanced degrees in science and engineering.
+I published an article recounting my experiences for ReWriting the Code!
+[Check out the article here!](https://rewritingthecode.org/diversity-in-tech-the-deepenn-stem-program/)